Working to reduce conflict and support coexistence

 When wolves and cattle overlap

-From May into October, the Range Rider Pilot Project’s range riders work in northeast Washington, in the North Cascades including in the Methow and Teanaway Valleys, and on the Colville Confederated Tribes Reservation in north-central Washington.
+From May into October, the project’s range riders work in northeast Washington, the North Cascades, including the Methow and Teanaway Valleys, and the Colville Confederated Tribes Reservation in north-central Washington.

-Ranchers employ their own range riders, often experienced horse and cattlemen (and women) from local communities.
-Range riding is a herd supervision method, something that was once the norm for ranchers and cowboys but was not consistently practiced after top predators were eradicated from western landscapes.
-We’re working to help ranchers bring back range riding, as well as utilizing with other conflict avoidance methods such as carcass composting, fladry (bright flagging typically hung around calving pastures, often with electrified fencing), guard dogs and special animal husbandry techniques.
+Ranchers employ their own range riders, often with experience working with horse and cattle from local communities.
+Range riding is a herd-supervision method, something that was once the norm for ranchers and cowboys, but was not consistently practiced after top predators were eradicated from western landscapes.
+We’re working to help ranchers bring back range riding, as well as utilizing other conflict-avoidance methods such as carcass composting, fladry (bright flagging typically hung around calving pastures, often with electrified fencing), guard dogs and special animal-husbandry techniques.

 Effective, but not a “silver bullet”

 While herd supervision is effective at deterring conflicts with predators, we don’t expect it to always be 100-percent successful.
 And we empathize that it’s an additional challenge with additional expenses for ranchers whose line of work is already tough as it is.
 We’re partnering with ranchers to provide information, training and cost-sharing support.
 The goal of the Range Rider Pilot Program is to help them successfully coexist with predators back on the landscape.
 Along the way, we’re reducing conflicts with wolves and building tolerance for their recovery.

 Want to support this important project?
 Please make a donation today!